jayr1867/language_omegle/README.md

 ### Server

-Using a NodeJS to get the access token for the video from Twilio Video API.
+Using a NodeJS app with Express and Socket.IO.
+Manages the transaction for access token to Twilio Video API, and also transcripts, and translates the user audio using Google Speech-to-Text and Cloud Translate APIs respectively.

 - public
   - Deployed on `https://lang-server.onrender.com` with only one endpoint, `/join-room`, for now.